What are Nonlinear ARX Models?

 The meaning of na, nb, and nk is similar to that for linear ARX model parameters.
 Orders are specified as scalars for SISO data, and as ny-by-nu matrices for MIMO data, where ny and nu are the number of outputs and inputs.
 If you are not sure what values to use for the orders and delays, you can estimate them as described in Preliminary Step – Estimating Model Orders and Input Delays.
 Such an estimate is based on linear ARX models and only provides initial guidance.
 The best orders for a linear ARX model might not be the best orders for a nonlinear ARX model.

-System Identification Toolbox™ software computes standard regressors using the model orders and
+System Identification Toolbox™ software computes linear regressors using the model orders and delays.

 na = 2,

 nk = 5 for a SISO model with input